 Instructions

-- Heat 1 Tbsp olive oil in a skillet over medium heat.
+- Heat olive oil in a skillet over medium heat.
 Add the sliced onion and garlic and cook, stirring regularly, until the onion softens and begins to colour.
 Add about 1 Tbsp water to the pan and stir.
 Allow to cook, stirring regularly and adding a splash more water as needed, along with a pinch of sugar, until the onions are caramelized.
 Remove caramelized onions to a clean plate to cool 5-10 minutes before proceeding.

 - Place thawed puff pastry sheet on a sheet of parchment paper.
 Scatter caramelized onions and garlic evenly over pastry, leaving about 1/2-3/4 inches of the edges bare.
 Spoon dollops of ricotta cheese overtop and then season ricotta lightly with salt and pepper.
 Sprinkle evenly with Pecorino cheese.
 Top with tomato slices, covering the top, overlapping just slightly (about 9 slices).
 Season tomatoes with salt and pepper then drizzle lightly with a bit more olive oil.